 We have a great resource you'd like to learn more about creating a workflow diagram.

 This simple example shows the process flow of a contract that needs to be reviewed and approved by the Finance Department and then the Legal Department before being pushed into a contract database.

-Creating a process flow diagram can seem simple at first but the more you dig into how the work gets done in your organization, the more you may find yourself struggling to recreate it visually.
+Creating a business process flow diagram can seem simple at first but the more you dig into how the work gets done in your organization, the more you may find yourself struggling to recreate it visually.
 Here are some tips:

 For more tips on creating process flows and anything else process-related, check out our free Business Process Management Guide.